 Identifier for Anonymous Sessions

-anonymousId that define to which Anonymous Session they belong.
-This identifier can be freely chosen, and you could re-use an identifier given to you by an analytics library or a Device ID on a mobile device.
-However, if you do not use the OAuth access tokens to manage the session for you, you need to make sure that no other session with that identifier already exists.Use Anonymous Sessions with special OAuth tokens
+anonymousId field that defines which Anonymous Session they belong to.
+The anonymousId can be freely chosen.
+For example, you could re-use an identifier from an analytics library or a Device ID on a mobile device.
+However, if you do not use OAuth access tokens to manage the session, ensure that no other session with that identifier already exists.Use Anonymous Sessions with special OAuth tokens

 create_anonymous_token:{projectKey} scope.
 In the OAuth token request, set the scope parameter to the storefront scopes that the session needs.
 For example, use view_products:{projectKey}, manage_my_orders:{projectKey}, and manage_my_profile:{projectKey}.